biscuitvixen/homelab/services/tailscale.md

 # Tailscale VPN Exit Node Setup

-This directory contains the Docker Compose configuration for running Tailscale as a VPN exit node on your Raspberry Pi.
+This guide provides instructions for running Tailscale as a VPN exit node on your Raspberry Pi using the configuration in `services/tailscale.yml`.

 ## Prerequisites